wavesplatform/docs.wavesplatform/docs/en/ride/functions/built-in-functions/account-data-storage-functions.md

 wavesBalance(addressOrAlias: Address|Alias): BalanceDetails
 ```

+For a description of the return value, see the [BalanceDetails](/ru/ride/structures/common-structures/balance-details) article.

 > :warning: [Standard library](/en/ride/script/standard-library) **version 4** is available since node version 1.2.0 after activation of feature #16 “Ride V4 and multiple attached payments for Invoke Script Transaction”.
 Node versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 ### Parameters